Dumitru1991/Dumitru1991/README.md

 - 🔭 I’m currently working on becoming a software engineer
 - 🌱 I’m currently learning C# and .NET
 - 👯 I’m looking to collaborate on C#/.NET projects in my free time
-- ⚡ Fun fact: Did you know that BASIC stands for Beginners' All-purpose Symbolic Instruction Code and is a family of general-purpose, high-level programming languages whose design philosophy emphasizes ease of use.
+- ⚡ Fun fact: Programmers will start the count from zero, not one.